dkoneill/millershuffle_berry/README.md

 numbers took 160 ms vs 46 ms on an ESP32-C3.
 The speed of this should be fine for most purposes.

-This code can be stored in the Tasmota file system as millershuffle.be.